JelleZijlstra/taxonomy/docs/collection-databases.md

   holotype of _Nycticebus borneanus_).
 - Several subfossil forms from the Caribbean were transferred from the mammal collection to the vertebrate paleontology collection at some point and received new numbers.
+- The invertebrate zoology department appears to have three different catalogs without a clear indicator as to how the numbers should be distinguished: one for arthropods, one for mollusks, and one for everything else.
+For now, I refer to these as "USNM:ARTHRO:", "USNM:MOLL:", and "USNM:IZ:".
+There are apparently also other catalogs (for poriferans and cnidarians?), but they do not appear in my database.
+- Some recent paleontological specimens are not in the online database.
+- Found three cases where my database incorrectly had a UNSM specimen listed as USNM.
+- Specimens that are not physically in the collection are not in the online database.